IAS 37, decommissioning, processing and storage provisions, nuclear power generation, sensitivities

 Sensitivity

-• a change of 10 basis points in the discount rate used could lead to an adjustment of approximately €260 million in provisions for the back-end of the nuclear fuel cycle.
-A fall in discount rates would lead to an increase in outstanding provisions, while a rise in discount rates would reduce the provision amount.
+• A 25 basis point change in the discount rate would result in a €40 million adjustment to non-transferred provisions.
+A fall in the discount rate would lead to an increase in outstanding provisions, while a rise in the discount rate would reduce the provisions’ amount.

-20.2.3 Provisions for dismantling nuclear facilities
+17.2.3 Provisions for dismantling nuclear facilities

 Accounting standards

 A provision is recognized when the Group has a present legal or constructive obligation to dismantle facilities or to restore a site.
 The present value of the obligation at the time of commissioning represents the initial amount of the provision for dismantling with, as the counterpart, an asset for the same amount, which is included in the carrying amount of the facilities concerned.
 This asset is depreciated over the operating life of the facilities and is included in the scope of assets subject to impairment tests.
 Adjustments to the provision due to subsequent changes in (i) the expected outflow of resources, (ii) the timing of dismantling expenses or (iii) the discount rate, are deducted from or subject to specific conditions, added to the cost of the corresponding asset.
-The impacts of unwinding the discount are recognized in expenses for the period.
+The impacts of unwinding the discount each year are recognized in expenses for the period.

 A provision is also recorded for nuclear units for which the Group holds a capacity right up to its share of the expected dismantling costs to be borne by the Group.

-The dismantling strategy is based on the facilities being dismantled (i) immediately after the reactor is shut down, (ii) on a mass basis rather than on a site-by-site basis, and (iii) completely, the land being subsequently returned to greenfield status.
+The dismantling strategy is based on the facilities being dismantled (i) immediately after the reactor is shut down, (ii) on a mass basis rather than on a unit-by-unit basis, and (iii) completely, the land being subsequently returned to greenfield status.

 • costs payable over the long term are calculated by reference to the estimated costs for each nuclear facility, based on a study conducted by independent experts under the assumption that the facilities will be dismantled on a mass basis.
 The costs effectively incurred in the future may differ from the estimates in terms of their nature and timing of payment;